 An architectural style dating from early American history typified by a two-story building with clapboard siding.

-Many lenders offer loans that you can obtain at "no cost".
-You should inquire whether this means there are no "lender" costs associated with the loan, or if it also covers the other costs you would normally have in a purchase or refinance transactions, such as title insurance, escrow fees, settlement fees, appraisal, recording fees, notary fees, and others.
+Many lenders offer loans that you can obtain at "no cost."
+You should inquire whether this means there are no "lender fee" costs associated with the loan, or if it also covers the other costs you would normally have in a purchase or refinance transaction, such as title insurance, escrow fees, settlement fees, appraisal, recording fees, notary fees, and others.
 These are fees and costs which may be associated with buying a home or obtaining a loan, but not charged directly by the lender.
-Keep in mind that, like a "no-point" loan, the interest rate will be higher than if you obtain a loan that has costs associated with it.
+Keep in mind that, like a "no-point loan," the interest rate will be higher than if you obtain a loan that has costs associated with it.

 The use of land for purposes contrary to the applicable municipal zoning specifications.
 Often occurs when zoning changes after a property is in use.

 Any asset which can't be quickly converted into cash at little or no cost.

 A legal document that obligates a borrower to repay a mortgage loan at a stated interest rate during a specified period of time.

 The interest rate stated on a mortgage note.
 See Interest Rates.

 Formal written notice from a lender to a borrower that default has occurred.